boukx/rotations/README.md

 ## The French Rotation (5:5:1:1)

-A variation of the TBC-theorycrafted 1:1.5, the french rotation uses the difference in GCD and cast time of Multi-Shot and Arcane Shot to pack more casts into a short space of time than for eWS ranging from 2.8 -> 1.9.
-Its -not- 1:1.5 in that it repeats twice and then is followed by 1:1 to allow multi to come off of CD.
+A variation of the TBC-theorycrafted 1:1.5, the french rotation uses the difference in GCD and cast time of Multi-Shot and Arcane Shot to pack more casts into a short space of time than for eWS ranging from 2.8 -> 1.8.
+It diverges from 1:1.5 in that it repeats twice and then is followed by 1:1 to allow multi to come off of CD.

 ```
 auto - steady - multi